144.1486 Rural community health centers.

 Subd.
 2. Program goals.
 The Minnesota community health center program shall increase health care access for residents of rural Minnesota by creating new community health centers in areas where they are needed and maintaining essential rural health care services.
 The program is not intended to duplicate the work of current health care providers.

 Subd.
-3. Grants.
-The commissioner shall provide grants to communities for planning, establishing, and operating community health centers through the Minnesota community health center program.
+3. Grants. (a) The commissioner shall provide grants to communities for planning and establishing community health centers through the Minnesota community health center program.
 Grant recipients shall develop and implement a strategy that allows them to become self-sufficient and qualify for other supplemental funding and enhanced reimbursement.
 The commissioner shall coordinate the grant program with the federal rural health clinic, federally qualified health center, and migrant and community health center programs to encourage federal certification.
 The commissioner may award planning, project, and initial operating expense grants, as provided in paragraphs (b) to (d).